Policies and Procedures

 - Create a new user account to upload the final PDF version of your dissertation to UMI/ETD.

 - Select Open Access publishing (required) and complete the agreement.

 - Personal bound dissertation copies and copies for the chairperson/committee members can be ordered through the UMI/ETD submission.

 - All fees are paid by credit card at the time of initial submission.

-- Graduation Application: The Graduation Application should be submitted to the Assistant Manager of Writing Support at this time.
+- Graduation Application: The Graduation Application should be submitted to the Manager of Writing Support at this time.

 Once the Dissertation Support Office has received all the necessary items for the degree posting, the Dissertation Support Office will inform the Office of Student Information and Services that all doctoral requirements have been fulfilled and that the record can indicate that degree requirements have been satisfied.